Mostafa-Moafi/DnnReactModule/README.md

 This project is an example DNN module with building REST API and React.

-This example contains a number of tricks and techniques that is the result of many years of my experience in WebAPI/RESTful programming in .NET
+This example contains some tricks and techniques that are the result of many years of my experience in WebAPI/RESTful programming in .NET

 You can develop a DNN module with React JS and then release a package.